 Students are required to purchase liability insurance upon admission into the program.
-This is available through a group policy At completion of this program each student will be required to take the NOCTI Nursing Assisting Exam as a 3rd Party Assessment for this program.
-Students must pass this exam in order to complete the program successfully.
+This is available through a group policy.
+This \$5.00 fee will be attached to your tuition each semester.
+Upon completion of this program each student will be required to take the National Occupational Competency Testing Institute (NOCTI).
+Nursing Assisting Exam as a 3rd Party Assessment for this program.